colts70/The-Sematic-Stack/README.md

 ## How HESS Gives Every Topic a Stack + Mirrors

+HESS has ONE website (the root).
+HESS has FIVE pillar domains (machine-facing anchors).

 ### Core Rule (Read Once)
 **Every topic has exactly ONE authoritative HESS stack.**
 **All variants (plurals, aliases, translations, sub-domains) are MIRRORS and MUST NOT replace the root.**